 The bible of SRT – ‘Vertical’ by Al Warild

 If I haven’t already mentioned it somewhere in this site, when you feel ready to start SRT, order a copy of ‘Vertical’ by Al Warild.
 Or it is also viewable for free at http://www.cavediggers.com.
-He is Australia’s ‘best’ caver (if you judge best by he’s bottomed the worlds deepest cave and written a book and every year goes on at least 3-4 HIGHLY elaborate epeditions open to only the most ELITE of thr world’s cavers.
-‘Vertical’ is the BIBLE of SRT and it is not overly technical, easy to read, cheap, and he is an Aussie!!
+He is Australia’s ‘best’ caver (if you judge best by he’s bottomed the world’s deepest cave and written a book and every year goes on at least 3-4 HIGHLY elaborate expeditions open to only the most elite of the world’s cavers.
+‘Vertical’ is the bible of SRT and it is not overly technical, easy to read, cheap, and he is an Aussie!
 There is nothing in Vertical that is missing.
-Whilst REAL training on a cliff with an instructor is probably more useful, reading the book will help your skills imensely.
+Whilst real training on a cliff with an instructor is probably more useful, reading the book will help your skills immensely.

-In terms of Victoria, if you include the caves on public caving reserves, and the caves on private property that we have access to, and the permit caves on Parks land (so we are talking probably 100 caves or more) i’d say 75% have a pitch inside that needs SRT.
-Sometimes its at the entrance, sometimes deep inside, sometimes MASSIVE and sometimes very snug.
-But theres lots of them.
-In fact there are only about 4 or 5 caves where NO gear is needed at all.
-If you count ladder caves as those as needing gear then its more like 85% needing gear of some kind.
+In terms of Victoria, if you include the caves on public caving reserves, and the caves on private property that we have access to, and the permit caves on Parks land (so we are talking probably 100 caves or more) I’d say 50% have a pitch inside that needs SRT.
+Sometimes it’s at the entrance, sometimes deep inside, sometimes massive and sometimes very snug.
+But there’s lots of them.
+In fact, there are only about 10 easily accessible public caves where NO gear is needed at all.
+If you count ladder caves as those as needing gear then it’s more like 75% needing gear of some kind.

 To be a caver in Buchan, you will run out of caves quickly unless you learn SRT.